-The Cannondale Tango 3 proves that you don’t have to spend a lot of money to get a nice bike.
+The Cannondale Trail Tango 3 proves that you don’t have to spend a lot of money to get a nice bike.
 Like many of the bikes on this list, the Cannondale Tango rocks the SR Suntour air fork, a highly capable short-travel (100mm) suspension fork.
-We also love that it has hydraulic disc brakes, a Shimano Acera/Altus Group drivetrain, and tubeless-ready wheels.
-If you want a bike to get you started in the sport, this one will do it.
+We also love that it has hydraulic disc brakes, and a Shimano Acera/Altus Group drivetrain.

 Diamondback Lux 2

 Diamondback is known for making quality bikes at realistic price points.
 The Lux 2 is their entry-level women’s offering.
 Aside from looking more expensive than it is, the bike offers brand-name components including Kenda tires, Shimano drivetrain, and Shimano hydraulic disc brakes.

 It also happens to be one of the lighter bikes on this list which makes it a top pick in our book.

 If you’re an REI member with a dividend burning through your pocket, the Co-Op Cycles DRT 1.2W might be attractive.
 Co-Op Cycles is the REI bike brand and they make pretty decent bikes for the money.

 The women-specific saddle is comfortable from Day 1 so you won’t have to buy one separately, and the frame is dropper-post compatible for when you are ready to upgrade.
 The Tektro hydraulic disc brakes are some of our faves at this price point, and we dig the internal cable routing and remote-lock out on the suspension fork.